clementnardari/clementnardari/README.md

-- 👋 Hi, I’m @clementnardari
+- 👋 Hi, I’m @clementnardari and I'm an Aerospace Engineer
 - 👀 I’m interested in Aerospace and data science
 - 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on Aerospace or data science
-- 📫 How to reach me https://www.linkedin.com/in/cl%C3%A9ment-nardari-a3469182/
+- 📫 How to reach me www.linkedin.com/in/clement-nardari/

 <!---
 clementnardari/clementnardari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.